 Final thoughts: read the agent, protect the deal

-Learning how to read a buyer’s agent like a book doesn’t mean assuming the worst.
-It means understanding what’s normal, what’s noise, and what signals risk.
+Learning how to read a buyer’s agent like a book does not mean assuming the worst.
+Instead, it means understanding what’s normal, what’s noise, and what signals risk.

-If you’re selling your first home in the Texas Panhandle, the best advantage you can have is an experienced listing agent who can interpret the other side quickly, keep the deal on rails, and help you choose battles that actually matter.
+If you’re selling your first home in the Texas Panhandle, the best advantage you can have is an experienced listing agent.
+A strong agent can interpret the other side quickly, keep the deal on rails, and help you choose battles that actually matter.

-If you want a second set of eyes on an offer or repair request—before you respond—we’re happy to look at it and give you a straight answer on what it likely means and how sellers typically handle it.
+If you want a second set of eyes on an offer or repair request before you respond, we’re happy to look at it.
+We’ll give you a straight answer on what it likely means and how sellers typically handle it.